 * There is a known link between the feeding of fish-based canned cat foods and the development of hyperthyroidism in older cats.

-* Fish may not be safe to feed to cats.
-Predatory fish at the top of the food chain, such as tuna and salmon, may contain very elevated levels of heavy metals (including mercury) as well as PCBs, pesticides, and other toxins.
+* Predatory fish at the top of the food chain, such as tuna and salmon, may contain very elevated levels of heavy metals (including mercury) as well as PCBs, pesticides, and other toxins.
 Tilefish (listed on pet food labels as “ocean whitefish”) are among the worst contaminated, along with king mackerel, shark, and swordfish.
-These fish are so toxic that the FDA advises that women of child-bearing age and children should avoid them entirely’; and they recommend only 1 serving of albacore tuna per week due to its high mercury levels.
-If these fish are dangerous to children, cats are at even more risk!
+These fish are so toxic that the FDA advises women of child-bearing age and children to avoid them entirely; and they recommend only 1 serving of albacore tuna per week due to its high mercury levels.
+If these fish are dangerous to children, cats are at even higher risk!

-* The vast majority of salmon today comes from factory-farmed fish.
+* Salmon is a popular cat food ingredient, but today nearly all of it comes from factory-farmed fish.
 These unfortunate animals are kept in overcrowded net pens– feedlots–in polluted coastal waters.
-They’re fed anti-fungals, antibiotics, and brightly-colored dyes to make their flesh “salmon colored”–it is naturally gray.
+They’re fed anti-fungals, antibiotics, and brightly-colored dyes to make their flesh “salmon colored”–it would otherwise be gray.
 Common water pollutants such as PCBs, pesticides, and other chemicals are present in farmed salmon at 10 times the amount found in wild fish.
 These contaminants will be present in any product made with farmed fish, including cat and dog food.

-* Even “wild-caught” salmon are likely to have been born and raised in a hatchery.
+* Even “wild-caught” Alaskan and Pacific salmon may have been born and raised in a hatchery.

 * Farmed salmon transmit diseases and parasites; those who escape their pens (and they do) outcompete and interbreed with wild salmon.